Let Me Rephrase That!

-The first "official" Koran was compiled after the Prophet's death by a scribe by the name of Thabit, who was urged to do so by the successor of the Prophet as leader of the believers, after the death of many of the best memorizers of the Koran at the battle of Yamaha during the so-called War of the Apostates, as were called those who rebelled against Muslim rule after the death of the Prophet Muhammad.
+The first official Koran was compiled after Muhammad's death by a scribe by the name of Thabit.
+He was urged to do so by the new leader of the believers, Abu Bakr, following the death of many of the best memorizers of the Koran at the battle of Yamama during the so-called War of the Apostates, a rebellion against Muslim rule following the passing of God's alleged last spokesperson.

 Narrated Zaid bin Thabit Al-Ansari who was one of those who used to write the Divine Revelation: